camunda/camunda-docs/docs/self-managed/setup/install.md

 By default, Camunda services deployed in a cluster are not accessible from outside the cluster.
 However, you can choose from several methods to connect to these services:

 - **Port forwarding:** This method allows you to direct traffic from your local machine to the cluster, making it possible to access Camunda services directly.
 For detailed instructions, refer to [accessing components without Ingress](/self-managed/setup/guides/accessing-components-without-ingress.md).
 - **Ingress configuration:** You can set up the NGINX Ingress controller to manage external service access.
-For detailed instructions, refer to [combined Ingress setup](/self-managed/setup/guides/ingress-setup.md).
+For detailed instructions, refer to the [Ingress setup guide](/self-managed/setup/guides/ingress-setup.md).
 - **EKS cluster installation:** For those deploying Camunda 8 on an Amazon EKS cluster, refer to [installing Camunda 8 on an EKS cluster](/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md).

 ## Configure license key